-This report is made solely to the Corporation of Boston College and the Secretary of State for Education acting through the Department for Education in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to the Corporation of Boston College and the Secretary of State for Education acting through the Department for Education those matters we are required to state in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Corporation of Boston College and the Secretary of State for Education acting through the Department for Education for our work, for this report, or for the conclusion we have formed.
+This report is made solely to the Corporation of Boston College and the Secretary of State for Education acting through the ESFA in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we might state to the Corporation of Boston College and the Secretary of State for Education acting through the ESFA those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Corporation of Boston College and the Secretary of State for Education acting through the ESFA for our work, for this report, or for the conclusion we have formed.

-RSM UK Audit LLP
+RSM UK AUDIT LLP

-RSM UK AUDIT LLP Chartered Accountants Two Humber Quays Wellington Street West HULL HU1 2BN
+Chartered Accountants Two Humber Quays Wellington Street West HULL HU1 2BN